jaxon-php/jaxon-website/pages/05.examples/02.advanced/01.config-file/page.en.md

 ---

 <div class="row" markdown="1">
-When loading settings from a file, a second parameter can be added to make the library load the options from a particular section of the file.
+When loading settings from a file, a second parameter can be passed to the `readConfigFile()` call to make the library load the options from a particular section of the file.
 In this example, the config options are under the `jaxon` section of the file.
 </div>